vboyev-MSFT/defender-docs/defender-endpoint/android-intune.md

       > [!div class="mx-imgBorder"]
    > ![Screenshot showing a low touch onboarding configuration policy.](media/low-touch-user-upn.png)

+> [!Note]
+> Once the policy is created, these value types will show as string.

 8. Assign the policy to the target user group.

 9. Review and create the policy.